- Freudian motivation theory holds that an individual's unconscious desires and emotions shape their behavior.

-In psychoanalysis, people explore hidden reasons that explain negative behavior by talking about their issues with an impartial analyst.
-Almost all forms of counseling are rooted in Sigmund Freud's notion of the "talking cure."
+Much of this is due to Freud's development of psychoanalysis, where people explore hidden reasons that explain negative behavior by talking about their issues with an impartial analyst.
+Almost all forms of counseling are rooted in Freud's notion of the "talking cure."

-- A “phallic-centric” culture dominated by male hierarchies and masculine stereotypes.
+- A "phallocentric" culture, or a workplace dominated by male hierarchies and masculine stereotypes.

 - Top-down management and power relationships.

-Perhaps one of the biggest lessons to learn from Dr. Freud is that as important as self-reflection and analysis are, sometimes you can go overboard to the point where you're unable to take appropriate action because you are overthinking.
-As Freud allegedly said, "A certain degree of neurosis is of inestimable value."
+Perhaps one of the biggest lessons to learn from Freud is that, as important as self-reflection and analysis are, sometimes you can go overboard to the point where you're unable to take appropriate action because you are overthinking, particularly when it comes to work.